Academic Handbook Health and Safety

 Maintenance and Testing of Equipment

-2. First aiders and the Facilities Manager are responsible for checking first aid kits to ensure they are well supplied, that all items are in date, and all items within are not damaged or contaminated.
+2. First aiders and Facilities are responsible for checking first aid kits to ensure they are well supplied, that all items are in date, and all items within are not damaged or contaminated.

 Out of Hours and Lone Working